Synkronize/JS/README.md

 	b = 2;
 	finalValue = a + b;
 	if (b != 0) {
-		// I forget if C has the shorthand but you can also do finalValue /= b (works with others like +, *, etc) finalValue = finalValue / b
+		// I forget if C has the shorthand.
+		//But you can also do finalValue /= b (works with others like +, *, etc) finalValue = finalValue / b
 	}